Sound Diffusers 101: Free DIY Diffuser Designs

 - What tools are available to you?
 Do you have access to woodworking equipment?
 CNC?

-I personally think bamboo lumber would be great construction material for DIY diffusers: it’s a greener and cheaper alternative to hardwood, with a unique, exotic look.
+I personally think bamboo lumber would be great construction material for DIY diffusers (and other acoustic panels).
+It’s a greener and cheaper alternative to hardwood, with a unique, exotic look.

 Perk: If you become the first person to construct any of my DIY diffuser designs with bamboo lumber (or another eco-friendly material), you will get a special shout-out, I’ll post any photos of the diffusers you send me, and (with your permission) I’ll link to your website.